noVerity/gofromto/README.md

 # GoFromTo

-GoFromTo is a small library to convert different from and to different units.
+GoFromTo is a small library to convert from and to different units.

-Created for practice and personal user, not guaranteed to be complete or correct.
+Created for practice and personal use, not guaranteed to be complete or correct.

 ## Installation